apache/druid/docs/querying/query-from-deep-storage.md

   }
 ```

 This means that any segments within that interval don't get loaded onto `_default_tier` .
-Then, create a corresponding drop rule so that Druid drops the data from the Historical tiers if they were previously loaded.
+Then, create a corresponding drop rule so that Druid drops the segments from Historical tiers if they were previously loaded.

 You can verify that a segment is not loaded on any Historical tiers by querying the Druid metadata table: